 Sophie Simpson and Mihaela Breg have helped produce a unique mentor scheme for our Alpha Challengers.
 Working with the wider E2W community, we have a rich resource of senior women who are keen to get involved and support you.

-Alpha Challengers Mentoring Scheme Episode 1: Top Tips for a successful mentor relationship
+Episode One: Top Tips for a successful mentor relationship